Skip links

 More experienced personnel have either not returned to the business since the Great Recession or have reached the end of their careers and are now retiring.
 As a result, construction companies must compete for young talent with other industries such as healthcare, technology, and engineering.

 In addition, the current workforce is ageing and retiring.
-In 2018, around 32% of construction labourers were 45-64 years old, according to the Bureau of Labor Statistics.
+In 2018, around 32% of construction laborers were 45-64 years old, according to the Bureau of Labor Statistics.

 It’s easy to see why the scarcity has arisen, but figuring out how to address the issue is more difficult.
 Advanced technology, on the other hand, offers hope.